mlcommons/GaNDLF/docs/usage.md

 ## Parallelize the Training

+### Multi-GPU training

-GaNDLF allows multi-GPU training relatively easily.
+GaNDLF enables relatively straightforward multi-GPU training.
 Simply set the `CUDA_VISIBLE_DEVICES` environment variable to the list of GPUs you want to use, and pass `cuda` as the device to the `gandlf_run` script.
 For example, if you want to use GPUs 0, 1, and 2, you would set `CUDA_VISIBLE_DEVICES=0,1,2` and pass `-d cuda` to the `gandlf_run` script.

+### Distributed training

 Distributed training is a more difficult problem to address, since there are multiple ways to configure a high-performance computing cluster (SLURM, OpenHPC, Kubernetes, and so on).
 Owing to this discrepancy, we have ensured that GaNDLF allows multiple training jobs to be submitted in relatively straightforward manner using the command line inference of each site’s configuration.
-Simply populate the `paralle_compute_command` in the configuration with the specific command to run before the training job, and GaNDLF will use this string to submit the training job.
+Simply populate the `parallel_compute_command` in the [configuration](#customize-the-training) with the specific command to run before the training job, and GaNDLF will use this string to submit the training job.

 [Back To Top &uarr;](#table-of-contents)